How to buy Alphabet (GOOGL) shares from Singapore

 This sell order allows you to nominate a price at which you will sell shares.

-Let’s say you decide that when Alphabet shares reach US$2400, you are willing to let them go..
+Let’s say you decide that when Alphabet shares reach US$2400, you are willing to let them go.
 When the price reaches that figure, your order kicks in.

 Stop loss

-A stop loss order helps get you out of a stock that you decide isn’t worth holding onto if it drops below a certain price.
+A stop-loss order helps get you out of a stock that you decide isn’t worth holding onto if it drops below a certain price.
 Let’s say the Alphabet price plummets to your nominated stop loss price of US$1800.
 Your order executes and you are saved from any further losses.

 Step 6: Place your order

-Once you have settled upon an order type, then you can place your order on Alphabet’s GOOG or GOOGL shares – buying the latter allows you to enter shareholder meetings.
+Once you have settled upon an order type, you can place your order on Alphabet’s GOOG or GOOGL shares – buying the latter allows you to enter shareholder meetings.
 After this is completed, you wait and see how the market reacts in the time that passes.

 The market can be fickle and subject to a lot of factors.
-It is worthwhile keeping an eye on things such as market trends, news about Alphabet and its competitors, company announcements and reports and trends in technology as these can all play into the company’s share price.
+It is worthwhile keeping an eye on things such as market trends, news about Alphabet and its competitors, company announcements and reports, and trends in technology as these can all play into the company’s share price.

 Tech companies like Google worth tracking include Apple (NASDAQ: AAPL), Microsoft (NASDAQ: MSFT), Facebook (NASDAQ: FB), and Netflix (NASDAQ: NFLX).